healthschema/healthschema.github.io/_posts/2015-08-20-github-intro.md

 </p>

-GitHub is a Web-based code repository hosting service, and provides all of the distributed revision control and source code management functionality, including access control and collaboration features such as bug tracking, feature requests, task management, and wikis for every project.
+GitHub is a Web-based code repository hosting service, providing distributed revision control and source code management,  and provides collaboration features such as bug tracking, feature requests, task management, and wikis for every project.

+Github is the industry-leading software development and management platform, supporting the world's largest  software development companies including Google, Microsoft, Adobe, Twitter, PayPal, Amazon, Yahoo, LinkedIn, Facebook, Dropbox, and Mozilla.

 As of 2015, GitHub reports over 9 million users and over 21.1 million repositories, making it the largest host of source code in the World.

-Github is the industry-leading software development and management platform, supporting the world's largest  software development companies including Google, Microsoft, Adobe, Twitter, PayPal, Amazon, Yahoo, LinkedIn, Facebook, Dropbox, and Mozilla.

 ***